wo-language/wo/README.md

 var file, if(err)              = os.Open("hi.wo") { handle(err) } // similar to Swift's `try?`
 ```

 Not only that, I am considering making different language features **modular**.
-If someone just likes only the interface syntax, and that's all they want, then I could allow either compiler flags or special headers in the file to indicate which ones to have turned off.
-All of them except experimental or "indifferent" ones would be enabled by default.
+If someone likes only the interface syntax, and that's all they want, then I could allow either compiler flags or special headers in the file to indicate which ones to have turned off.

 The point of these features is to drop the bantering about the theories of how much to boilerplate or whether to copy what people have been used to, and to just **try it out** to really see what works well before judgement.
 I've tried iterations of this myself, and these were the most notable options

 Currently, this s a **proof of concept** and I have not necessarily got any of these working yet.

 | Rule                                                                            | Usage                                                                                                                                            |
 |---------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|